prayzzz/TeamSpeak3.Metrics/README.md

 }
 ```

+Inject `IMetricCollectorCache` to access the value of the latest `HostedService` execution.

+Inject `IMetricCollector` to collect values yourself, e.g. per request.

 Make sure the used Query account is in `AdminServerQuery` group.
 See https://forum.teamspeak.com/threads/138692-Admin-Server-Query-Error-id-512-msg-invalid-sclientID?p=465167#post465167 how to achieve this.

+See [teamspeak3-metrics-web](https://github.com/prayzzz/teamspeak3-metrics-web) for a sample implementation.
 ## Contributing

 1. Fork it!